Skip to Content

 • 1/2 cup balsamic vinegar

-• 1 tbsp olive oil
+• 1 tablespoon olive oil

-• 1 tsp salt
+• 1 teaspoon salt

-• 1/2 tsp pepper
+• 1/2 teaspoon black pepper

-• 1 tomato, sliced
+• 1 large beefsteak or heirloom tomato, sliced

 • salt and pepper, to taste

-• handful of basil, julienned
+• handful of fresh basil, julienned

 Instructions